 This chair, like the others here, is easy to clean.
 It’s made of durable PU leather, so you won’t have to worry about spills.

-The Topay Cross Legged Kneeling Chair is priced under $300 and holds more weight, making it the best value cross legged chair on the list.
+The Topay Cross Legged Kneeling Chair is priced under $300 and holds more weight, making it the best value cross legged office chair on the list.

 #5.
 DRAGONN by Vivo Ergonomic Kneeling Chair — Best Kneeling

 The Top Features